- Purchase the complete Expat Arrivals Germany Guide (PDF)

 However, excellent healthcare comes at a price.
-Since 2009, the German government has made it compulsory for every expat in Germany to have some form of health insurance.
+The German government has made it compulsory for every expat in Germany to have some form of health insurance.

 What schooling options are available for expat children in Germany?

-The standard of education and schools in Germany is first-class.
-However, unless expats are moving to Germany for the long-term or with very young children who can pick up the German language, it is not wise to choose a public school in Germany.
-Instead, most expat parents choose to send their children to international schools in Germany, which allow the students to carry on studying the same curriculum as they did back home.
-Expats will find that all the major cities in Germany will have a wide variety of international schools.
+The standard of education and schools in Germany is first class.
+However, unless expats are moving to Germany for the long term or with very young children who can pick up the German language, it is not wise to choose a public school in Germany.
+Instead, most expat parents choose to send their children to international schools, which allow the students to carry on studying the same curriculum as they did back home.
+Expats will find that all the major cities in Germany will have a variety of international schools.

 ►Learn more about life in Germany by reading our interviews with expats living in Germany.